-I have been teaching violin lessons in the Boulder area since 2008.
+I have been teaching violin and viola lessons in the Boulder area since 2008.
 I teach out of my house in East Boulder, a convenient 15 minute drive from most parts of Boulder, Louisville, Lafayette, and Longmont.

-I love teaching violin and I aspire to connect one-on-one with my students in a way that is most compatible with their interests and learning styles.
+I love teaching music and I aspire to connect one-on-one with my students in a way that is most compatible with their interests and learning styles.
 I teach all ages and abilities.
 I have taught three-year-old beginners, sixty-year-old beginners, college-bound music students, fiddle players, and everything in between.
-I am a Suzuki violin teacher, trained in Books 1 and 2, and I incorporate a well-rounded and diverse set of tools and styles into my teaching.
+I am a Suzuki violin teacher, certified in Books 1 and 2, and I incorporate a well-rounded and diverse set of tools and styles into my teaching.
 Lessons may include any of the following:

-- Standard classical repertoire
+Standard classical repertoire

-- Scales, arpeggios and etudes
+Scales, arpeggios and etudes

-- Fiddle tunes (Irish, Old-Time, Bluegrass)
+Fiddle tunes (Irish, Old-Time, Bluegrass)

-- Playing by ear
+Playing by ear

-- Music games (especially for, but not limited to children)
+Music games (especially for, but not limited to children)